Another Round of Escalation to Change the Equation of the “Unification of the arenas”

 • The May 9 announcement by the Israeli Shin Bet security service that it had dismantled a military cell affiliated with the Al-Jihad al-Islami in the West Bank city of Jenin that was preparing to fire rockets at Israel.
 The cell was led by Al-Jihad al-Islami leader Tariq Ezz al-Din, who was assassinated.
 Another cell, uncovered in Ramallah, was planning to fly attack drones into Israel.
 Plans to launch rockets and attack drones against Israel was a qualitative shift in al-Jihad al-Islami’s strategy.

-All the aforesaid facts indicate that Israel, to escape the sphere of threats it faces, will move towards adopting a strategy of “arenas disintegration” to confront the other side’s strategy of “integrity of arenas.”
+All the aforesaid facts indicate that Israel, to escape the sphere of threats it faces, will move towards adopting a strategy of “arenas disintegration” to confront the other side’s strategy of “Unification of the arenas.”
 Components of that strategy involves:

 • Destroying Al-Jihad al-Islami’s military infrastructure in the Gaza Strip, along with efforts to prevent its attempts to transfer the missiles test to Judea and Samaria.